cran/psycModel/README.md

 ## Disclaimer:
 The current release is the [alpha version](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) of the package since I plan to add more features and support more models in the future (read more about planned updates [here](https://github.com/jasonmoy28/psycModel/issues/3)).
 If you are interested in help building this package, please feel free to submit a [pull request](https://github.com/jasonmoy28/psycModel/pulls) / [GitHub issue](https://github.com/jasonmoy28/psycModel/issues).
 Although I tried my best to fix any bugs, the package is not guarantee to be bug-free.
 If you find any bugs, please submit them in the [GitHub issue](https://github.com/jasonmoy28/psycModel/issues).
 This package is licensed under the [GPLv3 liscense](https://www.gnu.org/licenses/gpl-3.0.en.html).
 You may use, re-distribute, and modified the package.
 Additionally, this package does provide any kind of warranty, either expressed or implied based on the GPLv3 liscense.
 Finally, you should expect many changes that are not backward compatible until the package's first major release (i.e., v1.0.0).

-## Upcoming Features
-1. Support bootstrapping and robust standard error for relevant models
-2. Support moderated mediation analysis and multilevel mediation analysis (currently support multilevel with level-1 variable only)
-3. Support latent class and profile analysis (possible latent transition analysis)
-4. Support generalized linear regression
-5. Support outputting table to MS word (don't know how to implement yet)

-*Note:* A more exhaustive list is available [here](https://github.com/jasonmoy28/psycModel/issues/3).
-If you have any feature request, please feel free to let me know by writing a new GitHub issue.